oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 sudo service amavis restart
 ```

+23. Add reverse DNS for your server.
+This is done with your DNS provider.
+After setting a reverse DNS a `nslookup <your ip>` should result in your domain name.
+An invalid reverse DNS is often a sign of bad servers.

-23. Done!
+24. Done!
 Enjoy your mail server.
 Now big brother cannot 'noop anymore.
 Final note: it will take some time to build up a "reputation" in order to avoid being classified as spam by other e-mail servers.
 Patience is needed.

 ### ignore certain domains
 How to ignore, for example, all incoming emails from the domain @grab.com